iot-crazy/RickAndMorty2025/README.md

 - Generating test data - this can be a labourious task, instead, I just give ChatGpt the RickAndMorty Api and ask it to generate realistic test data
 - Discovering techniques - asking it for a better way to do things, sometimes it comes up with some better method or a new package/feature I didn't know about
 - General bouncing of ideas - give it a problem and some options I'm considering to ask for opinions, i don't always follow it's advice, but it's good to 'talk' through a problem with somebody
+- Animateed CSS - I'm a backend specialist, but ChatGTP is 'fullstack'